- Task Overview

 Task Overview

 Task questions are a question type in an Express usability test.
-Use a task question when you want the participant to complete a specific task on a live website or prototype.
+Use a task question when you want the participant to complete a specific task on a live website, prototype, or app.

 Desktop usability task question

-- up to 10 task questions with continuous recording
+- Up to 15 task questions with continuous recording

 Mobile usability task question